spolanski/CoFEA/Code_aster_compilation/README.md

   title="ASTK Window">
 ](png)

 In the Base path select your working directory, then add *.comm file, mesh file, *.rmed and *.mess to run the simulation with the blue, open folder icon.
+To start the simulation press run.
 [<img
   src="png/second.png"
   title="ASTK Window_1">